About Lake Winder

-Lake Winder is usually not considered a good speckled perch lake and the other members of the ‘brim’-type clans are often difficult to find.
-As we will find later, most anglers find more than their share of these fishes in Lake Poinsett.
+Lake Winder is usually not considered an excellent speckled perch lake, and the other members of the ‘brim’-type clans are often challenging to find.
+As we will discover later, most anglers find more than their share of these fishes in Lake Poinsett.

 The main concentrations of open water vegetation in Lake Winder are found on the western half of the lake and, particularly, along its southern end.
-The south part is where the entrance point of the St. Johns River lies the concentration of water-borne nutrients maybe a factor causing the growth.
-Normally, it is possible to find the entrance of the north-flowing main river, but the heavy growth on Lake Winder often makes it a difficult process.
-Some good fishing is found in the southern stretch of river, but it is usually shallow and vegetation-choked.
-Only anglers with an ‘explorer’ attitude and a large gas tank (it is at the extreme distance from the nearest launch, as we will cover later) normally venture into this section of water.
+The south part is where the entrance point of the St. Johns River lies; the concentration of water-borne nutrients may be a factor causing the growth.
+Naturally, it is possible to find the north-flowing main river’s entrance, but Lake Winder’s massive development often makes it a complicated process.
+Some good fishing on the river’s southern stretches, look for vegetation in the shallows.
+Only anglers with large gas tank reserves should try this extreme distance from the nearest launch, usually, venture into this water section.

-The bottom contours of Lake Winder have very little variation and, other than vegetation, there is little true ‘structure’.
-We do find a few open-water shell beds along the eastern side of the lake and these are excellent in the early summer and during the winter months.
+The bottom contours of Lake Winder have minimal variation.
+Other than vegetation, there is little real ‘structure.’
+We find a few open-water shell beds along the eastern side of the lake, which are excellent in the early summer and during the winter months.
 The way to find these shells is to find the two and three-foot depths along the eastern side.
 Then, try due west until the water begins to drop into four and six feet.
-The shells will be on small rises, or high spots, that either lie just along or jut out from the trace of the falling contour.
-Shallow crank plugs, such as the Rat-L-Trap or Bagley Killer B One, will produce in the warm months, especially after the spawn and when the bass are inclined to chase bait fish on the surface.
-During the colder months, the plastic worm is best.
+The shells will be on small rises or high spots that lie just along or jut out from the falling contour’s trace.
+Rat-L-Trap and other shallow cranking lures produce well in the summer months.
+Use chase baitfish lures after the spawn during winter and spring for bass.
+All months of the year, the plastic worm is productive.

 Possibly the western half of the lake holds the most potential for the newcomer to Lake Winder.
-In general, this part of the lake is part a collection of large open-water grass beds, with some intertwined stretches of hard sandy bottom.
-Experience has shown that most spawning appears to take place on the western side and, especially, in the northwest corner.
-During the later winter and early spring, when the peppergrass, hydrilla and milfoil beds are most thin, the spinner bait is an exceptional lure.
+In general, this part of the lake is part of a collection of open-water grass with open area stretches of sandy bottom.
+History has shown that most spawning appears on the western side and, especially, in the northwest corner.
+During the last winter and early spring, when the peppergrass, hydrilla, and milfoil beds are thin, the spinnerbait is an exceptional lure.
 Additionally, the Devil’s Horse and Bang-O-Lure top-water action is astounding.
-With the coming of the spawn, it is often the plastic worm, which must be used to entice the fickle fish to strike.
+The spawn’s coming is often the plastic worm, which will entice the fickle fish to strike.